 It is vital to figure out what species of tree you are trying to help, what fungus is affecting the tree, and how advanced the fungus is.
-Those three factors will aid in deciding what type of tree fungus treatment can be employed to improve the health of your trees.
-Reach out to Prestige Tree Experts at 240.673.2474 to learn more about chemical applications for tree healthcare.
+Those three factors will aid in deciding which tree fungus treatment services can be employed to improve the health of your trees.
+Reach out to Prestige Tree Experts at 240.219.5676 to learn more about chemical application treatment and other fungus treatments.

-Four common varieties of tree fungus exist.
+Four common varieties of tree fungus are found in Maryland.
 They are:

-- Canker diseases –Lastly, canker diseases are generally the result of tree damage, such as a trunk wound or a broken branch.
+- Canker diseases – Lastly, canker diseases are generally the result of tree damage, such as a trunk wound or a broken branch.
 It may cause discoloration on the bark or a branch.
-This fungus mostly poses no larger threat to a tree’s health beyond a visible eyesore, though serious canker diseases may threaten a tree’s structural integrity.
+This fungus doesn’t pose much of a threat to a tree’s health beyond a visible eyesore, though serious canker diseases may threaten a tree’s structural integrity.
 Homeowners can largely avoid canker diseases by practicing proper pruning.